Updated Determination of Ellis-Jaffe Sum Rules up to $\rm N^{3}LO$ QCD corrections: Introduction

-In conventional perturbation calculations, it is customary to set the renormalization scale $\mu_r=Q$ to eliminate large logarithmic terms $\log(\mu^2_r/Q^2)$\cite{Wu:2013ei, Wu:2019mky}.
-Subsequently, the renormalization scale is varied within a specified range to evaluate the uncertainty that stems from it.
-However, this straightforward approach fails to satisfy the requirement of renormalization group invariance (RGI) and causes ambiguities in the renormalization scale and scheme \cite{Callan:1970yg, Symanzik:1970rt, Peterman:1978tb}.
-According to the RGI, physical quantities should remain invariant, irrespective of the choice of renormalization scheme and scale.
-To be precise, if computations are carried out to a sufficiently high order, the RGI will automatically be satisfied due to the mutual cancellation of the perturbative expansion dependence on the renormalization scheme and scale at each order.
-However, when dealing with finite orders, the dependence of the renormalization scale and scheme cannot be fully canceled out.
-Furthermore, under an arbitrary choice of renormalization scale, mismatches between the strong coupling constant at each order and its corresponding perturbative coefficient may occur, leading to uncertainties in both the renormalization scale and scheme \cite{Wu:2013ei, Wu:2014iba, Wu:2019mky}.
+In conventional perturbation calculations, it is customary to set the renormalization scale $\mu_r=Q$ to eliminate large logarithmic terms $\log(\mu^2_r/Q^2)$.
+Subsequently, the renormalization scale is varied within a specified range to evaluate its uncertainty.
+However, this straightforward approach fails to satisfy the requirement of renormalization group invariance (RGI) and causes ambiguities in the renormalization scale and scheme~\cite{StueckelbergdeBreidenbach:1952pwl, Gell-Mann:1954yli, Callan:1970yg, Symanzik:1970rt, Peterman:1978tb}.
+According to the RGI, physical quantities should remain invariant irrespective of different renormalization scheme and scale choices.
+If computations are carried out to a sufficiently high order, the RGI will automatically be satisfied due to mutual cancellation of the perturbative expansion dependence on the renormalization scheme and scale at each orders.
+However, when dealing with limited fixed-order series, the RGI cannot be naturally achieved.
+More explicitly, if simply setting an arbitrary choice of renormalization scale to the initial perturbative QCD (pQCD) series, the mismatches between the strong coupling constant $\alpha_s$ at each order and its corresponding perturbative coefficient will lead to uncertainties in both the renormalization scale and scheme~\cite{Wu:2013ei, Wu:2014iba, Wu:2019mky}.

 To put it differently, perturbative expansions at fixed order inherently contain uncertainties associated with the scheme and scale.
 An ill-suited scale selection will greatly reduce the accuracy of theoretical prediction, ultimately leading to substantial discrepancies between theoretical predictions and experimental results.
 Owing to the intricate nature of Feynman diagram calculations, only relatively low-order computations can currently be achieved.
 As a result, procuring a theoretical prediction for the EJSR that remains independent of the renormalization scale at finite orders is important for shedding light on nucleon structure functions.
-In this paper, we utilize the Principle of Maximum Conformality (PMC) approach to obtain a theoretical prediction of the EJSR that is independent of the renormalization scale.
+In this paper, we utilize the Principle of Maximum Conformality (PMC)~\cite{Brodsky:2012rj, Brodsky:2011ta, Brodsky:2011ig, Mojaza:2012mf, Brodsky:2013vpa} approach to obtain a theoretical prediction of the EJSR that is independent of the renormalization scale.

 The running behavior of $\alpha_s$ is controlled by the renormalization group equation (RGE),